e-tidemo/workplace-survey/README.md

 ### Validation Testing

 The app was put through the PEP8 Python Linter provided by Code Institute with some small remarks about the length of some of the lines.
-Most of the lines were shortened as a result but some could not be shortened.
+Most of the lines were shortened as a result of the linter's output but some could not be shortened.

 <img src="documentation/testing-python-linter.png">